Stolypin International Institute of Informatization and Public Administration: National work and recognition

-Stolypin International Institute has extremely close ties with Russian state academies of sciences and is the innovation platform of the State Russian Academy of Educational Sciences, Stolypin International Institute holds a state federal licence to conduct higher education in Russian Federation, accredited by the Ministry of Labour and Social Protection of the Russian Federation.
+Stolypin International Institute is the innovation platform of the State Russian Academy of Educational Sciences, Stolypin International Institute holds a state federal licence to conduct higher education in Russian Federation, accredited by the Ministry of Labour and Social Protection of the Russian Federation.

-Even though organization is relatively small, it conducts scientific researches on the important fields which are financed from private sector and governmental funds, including the grant of the President of the Russian Federation.
+Even though organization is small, it conducts scientific researches on the important fields which are financed from private sector and governmental funds, including the grant of the President of the Russian Federation.

 Institute have representatives in most authoritative expert commissions before governmental bodies including: Federal Assembly of the Russian Federation, Ministry of Justice of the Russian Federation, Civic Chamber of the Russian Federation, Federal Chamber of Culture of the Russian Federation, Moscow State Duma.

 Early Institute conducts 6 scientific conferences.
 Each year approximately 1000 articles are published.

 Even though organization conduct researches and prepares specialists on the corruption counteraction, human rights protection and other fields there are a number of known cases when on local and municipal government level rights of the Institute have been violated and abused.